Research in Brain Function and Learning

 - Provide a predictable routine in your class.

-- Encourage the use of color coded folders, PDAs etc.
+- Encourage the use of color coded folders or other forms of personal organizers.

 - Make tasks as interesting as possible.